Yun-Jung/GithubAction_sensor-check/README.md

           from: FLARE

 ```
-> "to" variable is used to fill up with receipents' email address.
+> "to" variable is used to fill with receipents' email address.